Side Return Extension Specialists in Dulwich (SE21, SE22)

 If your property falls within the Dulwich Estate, the design of the side return extension needs to follow Estate guidelines as well as Southwark Council planning rules.
 The Estate has views on glazing style, roof materials, and how the extension meets the existing building.
 We've navigated this process before and know what the Estate approves and what they push back on.
 For non-Estate properties, standard Southwark permitted development rules apply and most side returns proceed straightforwardly.

-Three patterns cover most of what we build in SE21 and SE22.
 Standard side return infill on a Victorian terrace is the most common.
-The side passage (typically 1.0-1.5 metres wide and 4-6 metres deep) is infilled with a steel-framed structure, glazed roof, and Crittall-style or slim-profile aluminium glazing on the new external wall.
-Combined with knocking through the existing kitchen wall, the result is a wider open-plan kitchen-diner.
-Cost is £40,000-£70,000 including structural steelwork, foundations on London Clay (1.2-1.5 metres), glazing, electrics, plumbing, and finishes.
-Build time 10-12 weeks.
-Party wall agreements with the neighbouring property are required because the side return shares a boundary wall.
+The side passage, typically 1.0–1.5 metres wide and 4–6 metres deep, is infilled with a steel-framed structure, glazed roof, and Crittall-style or slim-profile aluminium glazing.
+Combined with opening up the existing kitchen wall, the result is a wider open-plan kitchen-diner.
+The scope includes structural steelwork, foundations on London Clay (1.2–1.5 metres), glazing, electrics, plumbing, and finishes.
+Build time 10–12 weeks.
+Party wall agreements are required because the side return shares a boundary wall with the neighbour.
 Side return plus rear extension (wraparound) is the second pattern, common on the wider Dulwich Victorian villas.
-Combined cost is £75,000-£130,000 depending on the rear extension depth.
-Build time 14-18 weeks.
-The wraparound creates a substantial open-plan kitchen-diner of 30-50 square metres.
-Side return on a listed building is the third pattern, less common but distinctive in Dulwich.
-Listed Building Consent is required for any extension on a Grade II listed property and runs in parallel with planning at Southwark Council.
-The extension design must be sympathetic to the listed character — typically traditional materials (stock brick, timber sash, slate roofing) rather than Crittall or contemporary glazing.
-Cost is £55,000-£95,000 depending on size and conservation requirements.
+Build time is 14–18 weeks depending on the rear extension depth.
+The wraparound creates a substantial open-plan kitchen-diner of 30–50 square metres.

-Dulwich Estate consent on side return extensions
+Getting Dulwich Estate consent for a side return extension

-Most properties in SE21, large parts of SE22, and parts of SE24 are on the Dulwich Estate.
-The Estate is a private body that controls the appearance of properties through a scheme of management.
-Estate consent is separate from Southwark Council planning permission and is required for any external alteration including a side return extension.
-Estate consent process for side returns.
-Application takes 6-10 weeks at the Estate.
+Application to the Estate takes 6–10 weeks.
 Documentation requirements are detailed: elevations, material specifications, glazing style references, and how the new extension meets the existing building.
-The Estate has specific views on glazing style, roof materials, and how the extension reads from the side.
+The Estate has firm views on materials.
 Crittall-style steel-framed glazing is generally well received; slim-profile aluminium can be approved with the right specification; uPVC and standard powder-coated aluminium are typically refused.
-For non-Estate properties in Dulwich, only Southwark Council planning consent is needed.
-Most side return extensions proceed under permitted development on non-Estate Victorian terraces, with permitted development rights covering single-storey side return infill within volume and height limits.
-Front-facing alterations need full planning regardless of permitted development.
 We've handled multiple Estate consent applications for Dulwich side returns and know what the Estate approves and what they push back on.
-The application is included in the project as part of the standard service — no extra charge for handling Estate consent on top of Southwark Council planning.
+The application is included in the project as part of our standard service, with no extra charge for handling Estate consent on top of Southwark Council planning.

-Side return extensions on Dulwich Victorian terraces share a boundary wall with the neighbouring property, which triggers Party Wall Act 1996 requirements on virtually every project.
-Notice must be served on the adjoining owner at least two months before work starts.
-The structural steelwork for the side return roof connects to the party wall and may require underpinning of the existing party wall foundations if they're shallower than the new extension foundations.
-Structural design.
-Our chartered structural engineer specifies the steelwork — typically 152x152 UC sections for the new roof span and a connection to the existing kitchen wall.
-Padstones (concrete or brick) are designed to spread the load across the existing brickwork.
+Our chartered structural engineer specifies the steelwork, typically 152x152 UC sections for the new roof span, with padstones designed to spread the load across the existing brickwork.
 Calculations are submitted to Southwark Building Control before work starts.
-Foundations.
-The London Clay subsoil under SE21 and SE22 requires foundations of at least 1.2-1.5 metres for new extensions.
-Properties near mature trees (common in Dulwich) may need 1.5-2.0 metres or piled foundations to avoid clay shrinkage from tree-root moisture extraction.
+The London Clay subsoil under SE21 and SE22 requires foundations of at least 1.2–1.5 metres for new extensions.
+Properties near mature trees, common in Dulwich, may need 1.5–2.0 metres or piled foundations to avoid clay shrinkage from tree-root moisture extraction.
 The structural engineer specifies the foundation depth based on a trial hole and tree survey.
-Glazing.
-Crittall-style steel-framed glazing or slim-profile aluminium are the standard specifications on Dulwich side returns.
-Both are FENSA-registered (we hold the FENSA installer certification), with U-value 1.2-1.4 W/m²K.
-Roof glazing is typically a flat skylight or roof lantern from suppliers like Atlas, Lonsdale, or Vitral.
-Fixed-price contracts cover labour, materials, structural engineer calculations, party wall surveyor coordination, FENSA registration, planning fees, Building Control fees, and Dulwich Estate consent applications.
-The price doesn't change unless the specification does.
+For glazing, Crittall-style steel-framed or slim-profile aluminium are the standard specifications on Dulwich side returns.
+Both are FENSA-registered (we hold the FENSA installer certification), with a U-value of 1.2–1.4 W/m²K.
+Roof glazing is typically a flat skylight or roof lantern from suppliers such as Atlas, Lonsdale, or Vitral.
+The fixed-price contract covers labour, materials, structural engineer calculations, party wall surveyor coordination, FENSA registration, planning fees, Building Control fees, and Dulwich Estate consent applications where applicable.
+The price is confirmed after a free site visit and does not change unless the specification does.

 Side Return Extensions in Dulwich: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”